einarwh/experiments-in-powerblog/content/blog-posts/technical-debt-isnt-technical.md

 >
 >— @sarahmei

-In DDD terms, modelling debt indicates that insufficient [knowledge crunching](http://www.informit.com/articles/article.aspx?p=102604&seqNum=2) has taken place.
+In DDD terms, _modelling debt_ indicates that insufficient [knowledge crunching](http://www.informit.com/articles/article.aspx?p=102604&seqNum=2) has taken place.
 Knowledge crunching involves learning about the problem domain and capturing that knowledge in a suitable domain model.
 This is a communication-driven process that involves identifying and resolving ambiguity in the problem domain, and expressing the domain as clearly as possible.
-Most of all, it is a chaotic and messy process that involves people and discussion.
-Insufficient knowledge crunching in turn points towards the ultimate cause of technical debt: poor communication.
+Most of all, it is a chaotic and messy process that involves _people_ and _discussions_.
+Insufficient knowledge crunching in turn points towards the ultimate cause of _technical debt_: poor communication.

 > Communication is the principal portion of the "technical debt."
 Messy code is just the ever-increasing interest.
 >